-Google My Business reviews is an area that people often overlook.
+Google Business Profile (GBP) reviews is an area that people often overlook.
 Businesses often have a listing but tend to neglect it once it’s been set up.

-Why should you care about Google My Business reviews from your customers?
+So, firstly, why should you care about Google Business Profile reviews from your customers?

-Simply because the quality and quantity of Google My Business reviews are two of the most important ranking factors for local SEO.
+Simply because the quality and quantity of reviews are two of the most important ranking factors for local SEO.

 Business listings that include customer reviews present greater credibility and, naturally, receive more clicks.
 In fact, 82% of consumers read online reviews for local businesses.

-If you aren’t sure if you are handling your reviews correctly, here are 7 tips to make sure you’ve got this part of your GMB listing covered.
+If you aren’t sure if you are handling your reviews correctly, here are 7 tips to make sure you’ve got this part of your Google Business Profile reviews covered.

 Imagine someone pays you a compliment.
 You stare at them blankly.
 Then you walk away without saying a word.
 Rude.
 Right?